Idorobots/advent-of-blinkenlights/README.md

 Building the project is then a matter of:

 ```
-make cme11a clean && make cme11a
+make cme11a-clean && make cme11a
 truncate --size=8k firmware/cme11a.bin
 ```

 The project can be uploaded to a CME11-type board via serial and `hc11/upload.py` script.
+You may need to upgrade the U5 RAM chip to 32k.

-Alternatively, you can update the memory map to point the `text` section to U6 EPROM and burn it into a ROM chip.
+Alternatively, you can update the memory map to point the `text` section to U6 EPROM space and burn it into a ROM chip.
 You will need to update the reset vector in Buffalo EPROM U7 to point to `0x8000` for the program to start automatically.

 If you want to retain the interactive debugging bootloader, a modified Buffalo monitor is provided in `hc11/buf341.asm`.
 In can be compiled with `asm11` and burned to the U7 ROM chip.
 It's not exctly the same as the version on the board, but the functionality is complete.
 The modification causes Buffalo to jump to `0x8000` when pin 0 of `PORTE` is high at boot.